jaytat132/jaytat132/README.md

 ###

-<p align="left">My name is Jay and I'm currently an upcoming Senior studying Computer Science<br>at the University of California, Davis.</p>
+<p align="left">My name is Jay and I'm a graduate from the University of California, with a Bachelor's of Science in Computer Science</p>

 ![](https://komarev.com/ghpvc/?username=jaytat132)